Javascript Menu by Deluxe-Menu.com

 Brethren Encyclopedia

-A three-volume, 2,126 page encyclopedia of Brethren life, belief, practice, and history with index, compiled in 1983-1984.
-This comprehensive work of reference with more than 230 articles on family history, exhaustive compilation of anabaptism and German pietism which has resulted in the growth of the Church of the Brethren, Brethren in Christ, and Mennonites.
+This comprehensive work of reference containing more than 230 articles on family history, exhaustive compilation of anabaptism and German pietism has resulted in the growth of the Church of the Brethren, Brethren in Christ, and Mennonites.
 There are extensive listings, indexes, biographies, illustrations, and even brief histories of local churches.
-It contains the most up-to-date information ever assembled on all of the Brethren bodies and many illustrations never before published.
-An additional fourth volume will soon be available.
-The price of the original three volume set is generally around $130-140.
+It contains the most up-to-date information ever assembled on the six major Brethren bodies, and many illustrations never before published.

 Brethren Encyclopedia, Inc.